shayki5/print-workflow-dispatch-inputs/README.md

-# Print Workflow Dispatch Inputs and Env Vars
+# Print Workflow Dispatch Inputs

 This GitHub Action prints all input values from a `workflow_dispatch` event to the log.
 Optionally, it can also print environment variables and add inputs to the GitHub Summary in a collapsible format.